 In all likelihood, as in the two autobiographical sketches, it was Warburg’s initial intention for the Wanderkarte to also show the routes taken by images within that specific area (McEwan 2006).
-The final configuration of the map was probably never intended to show precise topographical details, and was to be a more schematic illustration in which the commercial routes of caravans and sea vessels travelled by images over the centuries from Antiquity to the Renaissance to the Modern Era were instantly evident.
+The final configuration of the map was probably never intended to show precise topographical details, and was to be a more schematic illustration in which the commercial routes of caravans and sea vessels, through which images had migrated over centuries, from Antiquity to the Renaissance to the Modern Era were instantly evident.

-It is worth remembering that for the conference at the Planetarium in Hamburg in 1930 (see the essay by Silvia De Laude on Plates A B C), Frits Saxl with the help of the Cartographer Max Georg Schmidt, an expert in the history of commercial trade routes, and Wihlem Gundel, a classicist and professor of the history of astrology, had three different maps drawn.
+It is worth remembering that for the conference at the Planetarium in Hamburg in 1930 (see the essay by Silvia De Laude on Panels A, B and C), Frits Saxl with the help of the Cartographer Max Georg Schmidt, an expert in the history of commercial trade routes, and Wihlem Gundel, a classicist and professor of the History of Astrology, had three different maps drawn.
 The first shows the “principle commercial routes during the Roman Empire” [continuous lines].
-The other two were labelled respectively, the “principle commercial routes from the C6th to the C12th centuries”, and the “principle commercial routes between C12th and C15th”.
+The other two were labelled respectively, the “principle commercial routes from the sixth to the twelfth centuries”, and the “principle commercial routes between the twelfth and fifteenth centuries”.

 In order to demonstrate how European culture is the result of force lines, occasional encounters, and a predisposition to conflict in the wider context of the Mediterranean and the West, Warburg writes:

-In Plate A, therefore, the map lies at the centre of a device designed around the guiding theme of the peregrination of images and subjects.
-The mobility of the cultural and figurative heritage of the West can be read on three levels, corresponding to the three images on the plate: the toing and froing between the heavens and earth, begun in antiquity, of mythological figures and vice versa (the map of the constellations); the topographical representation of the main places where forms and classical subjects found fertile ground for development and different expression of their symbolic meaning (the Wanderkarte of the Mediterranean); the transmission and the re-emergence of the figures of antiquity in a specific historical and cultural context, that of Medicean Florence, embodied in the genealogy of the Medici-Tornabuoni family.
+In Panel A, therefore, the map lies at the centre of a device designed around the guiding theme of the peregrination of images and subjects.
+The mobility of the cultural and figurative heritage of the West can be read on three levels corresponding to the three images on the panel: the toing and froing between the heavens and earth, begun in antiquity, of mythological figures and vice versa (the map of the constellations); the topographical representation of the main places where forms and classical subjects found fertile terrain for development and different expression of their symbolic meaning (the Wanderkarte of the Mediterranean); the transmission and the re-emergence of the figures of antiquity in a specific historical and cultural context, that of Medicean Florence, embodied in the genealogy of the Medici-Tornabuoni family.

 Three images.
 3. Writing family history: the coat of arms of a family of merchants and patrons, protagonists of the Renaissance